rafaeldias/jampper/README.md

 Regardless of the way you have chosen to install the lib, de `dist` directory will contain the compiled files.

-If you already loaded the jQuery in your page, you should use the `jampper.jquery.js` file:
+If you have already loaded the jQuery in your page, you should use the `jampper.jquery.js` file:

 ```html
 <script src="path/to/jquery.js"></script>